ZZakariyya/PPC-KPI-Dashboard-Internship-Task/README.md

 # PPC-KPI-Dashboard-Internship-Task

-Welcome to the official GitHub repository for the **Data Analyst Internship Task** at [Your Company Name].
+Welcome to the official GitHub repository for the **Data Analyst Internship Task** at Ante Technologies.

 This project simulates a real-world analytics scenario for a digital marketing team.
 Interns will work with pay-per-click (PPC) campaign data to: